yury-lysogorskiy/lammps/doc/src/variable.rst

 For the *internal* style a numeric value is provided.
 This value will be assigned to the variable until a LAMMPS command sets it to a new value.

-There are currently only two LAMMPS commands that require *internal* variables as inputs, because they reset them:
+Note however, that most commands which use internal-style variables do not require them to be defined in the input script.
+They create one or more internal-style variables if they do not already exist.
+Examples are these commands:

-:doc:`create_atoms <create_atoms>` and :doc:`fix controller
+* :doc:`create_atoms <create_atoms>`
-<fix_controller>`.
-As mentioned above, an internal-style variable can
-be used in place of an equal-style variable anywhere else in an input script, e.g. as an argument to another command that allows for equal-style variables.
+* :doc:`fix deposit <fix_deposit>`
+* :doc:`compute bond/local <compute_bond_local>`
+* :doc:`compute angle/local <compute_angle/local>`
+* :doc:`compute dihedral/local <compute_dihedral_local>`
+* :doc:`python <python>` command in conjunction with Python function wrappers used in equal- and atom-style variable formulas

+A command which does require an internal-style variable to be defined in the input script is the :doc:`fix controller <fix_controller"` command, because another (arbitrary) command typically also references the variable.

 ----------